Automated Discovery of Test Oracles for Database Management Systems Using LLMs

-\paragraph{Evaluation} We have implemented \toolname and evaluated it on five widely used and comprehensively tested DBMSs, which are Dolt~\cite{dolt2025}, DuckDB~\cite{raasveldt2019duckdb}, MySQL~\cite{mysql2025}, PostgreSQL~\cite{momjian2001postgresql}, and TiDB~\cite{huang2020tidb}. \toolname discovered \bugsnumber unique and previously unknown bugs.
+\paragraph{Evaluation} We have implemented \toolname and evaluated it on five widely used and comprehensively tested DBMSs: Dolt~\cite{dolt2025}, DuckDB~\cite{raasveldt2019duckdb}, MySQL~\cite{mysql2025}, PostgreSQL~\cite{momjian2001postgresql}, and TiDB~\cite{huang2020tidb}. \toolname discovered \bugsnumber unique and previously unknown bugs.
 Of these, \confirmednumber have been confirmed and \fixednumber have been fixed by the developers.
 The bugs discovered include \logicnumber critical logic bugs that lead to incorrect query results, while the remaining \othernumber cause performance problems or crashes.
-In our empirical comparisons with state-of-the-art open source techniques, \toolname demonstrated an improvement of up to 1.19$\times$ in code coverage, and 6.43 $\times$ in metamorphic coverage~\cite{ba2025metamorphic}, a recent coverage indicator designed to assess the capability of finding logic bugs.
+In our empirical comparisons with state-of-the-art open source testing tools in DuckDB~\cite{raasveldt2019duckdb}, \toolname demonstrated an improvement of up to 1.19$\times$ in code coverage, and 6.43 $\times$ in metamorphic coverage~\cite{ba2025metamorphic}, a recently developed coverage indicator to assess the ability to find logic bugs.
 In addition, we also compared \toolname with a union of existing test oracles, rewriting them into equivalent CAQ pairs equipped with the same query generator.
-The results show that \toolname's new oracles can detect 3.33$\times$ more unique logic bugs than the union of prior work~\cite{rigger2020detecting,rigger2020finding,ba2024keep,jiang2024detecting} within 6 hours of testing on Dolt v1.0.0.
+The results show that \toolname's new oracles can detect 3.33$\times$ more unique logic bugs than the sum of prior oracles from these works~\cite{rigger2020detecting,rigger2020finding,ba2024keep,jiang2024detecting} within 6 hours of testing on Dolt~\cite{dolt2025}.
 Our ablation studies further validate the effectiveness of the SQL equivalence prover in ensuring soundness and the contribution of CAQ to enhancing scalability.

-\paragraph{Contributions} This paper makes the following contributions. \begin{itemize}[leftmargin=*, itemsep=2pt] \item We introduce the concept of the \emph{equivalent CAQ pair} --- a novel and expressive representation for test oracles in DBMSs --- that can also capture features not supported by existing SQL equivalence provers, and we propose a new methodology that leverages LLMs to automatically generate such pairs.
+This paper makes the following contributions. \begin{itemize}[leftmargin=*, itemsep=2pt] \item We introduce the concept of the \emph{equivalent CAQ pair} --- a novel and expressive representation for test oracles in DBMSs --- that can also capture features not supported by existing SQL equivalence provers.
+Based on that, we propose a new methodology that leverages LLMs to automatically discover test oracles for DBMSs by using them to generate CAQs.
+To our knowledge, we are the first tool that utilizes LLMs to generate DBMS test oracles.

-\item We address the \emph{soundness challenge} by extending the SQL equivalence checker to formally verify LLM-generated test oracles.